olgazim/LucidChart-User-Documentation/README.md

 We used Discord as our main online communication tool in addition to in-person meetings while working together on this project.

 We also used Git and Github to update our work.
 We assigned ourselves individual pages to avoid potential push conflicts.
-After finishing writing the content for all the pages, we use Discord to communicate the changes and coordinate commits.
+After finishing writing the content for all the pages, we used Discord to communicate the changes and coordinate commits.

 ## How We Created This Guide